shermanhui/basic-maps-webapp/README.md

 - Download from github.com/shui91/basic-maps-webapp or open shui91.github.io/basic-maps-webapp
 - Click on "Get Started"
 - List of bars/breweries in Vancouver, BC open up as default.
-- User may search for their own location
+- User may search for their own location to load FourSquare's recommended drinking holes
+- Locations are marked as Breweries (Barrels) and Pubs(Beer Glasses).
 - Users can add/remove specific venues to their crawl list
 - Users can clear the list
 - Users can click "Create Crawl" to generate a directions list to plan their pub crawl!